Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 comments: true
 ---

-> EDIT: Code for this and the [next article]({{page.next.url}}) can be found at [Github](https://github.com/Kleinendorst/supervisionexample).
+> Source code for this article can be found at [Github](https://github.com/Kleinendorst/supervisionexample).

 The actor model has been around since 1973, and was created to ease the development of big asynchronous systems, which didn’t exist at that time.
-Actors decouple software entities even further than Objects can do in OOP[^1] systems.
+Actors decouple software entities even further than objects can do in OOP[^1] systems.
 Actors are a good way to solve concurrency problems like the ones we discussed in the previous article.
-Let’s first see how the Actor model works.
+Let’s first see how the actor model works.

 ## The actor model
 A software application implementing the actor system will have actors as logical entities.
 Actors are software entities with the following properties: